junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 Without written report.
 - 2016-07-14 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski with an amendment in the nature of a substitute.
 Without written report.
 - 2016-07-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 572.
+- 2016-09-06 — By Senator Murkowski from Committee on Energy and Natural Resources filed written report.
+Report No. 114-336.
+- 2016-09-06 — By Senator Murkowski from Committee on Energy and Natural Resources filed written report.
+Report No. 114-336.
+- 2016-09-19 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5888-5889; text as passed Senate: CR S5888-5889)
+- 2016-09-19 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5888-5889; text as passed Senate: CR S5888-5889)